 These personality profiles are based on how you do business and the various stages you move through in your business.
 Each personality profile is called a JANE of some kind.

-She writes about the challenges each Jane will face.
-She gives tips and strategies on how each Jane can overcome her challenges, to maximize her potential in business and life.
+She writes about the challenges each Jane faces.
+She shares tips and strategies on how each Jane can overcome her challenges to maximize her potential in business and life.

 Here is a brief overview of the 5 different Janes.
-Let me know which ones you relate too.
+Which one do you identify with?

 Lacks business know how.